exercism/docs/building/configlet/lint.md

 - The `"language"` key is required
 - The `"language"` value must be a non-trivial string¹
 - The `"slug"` key is required
-- The `"slug"` value must be a non-empty, non-blank, lowercased string using kebab-case
+- The `"slug"` value must be a kebab-case string²
 - The `"active"` key is required
 - The `"active"` value must be a boolean
 - The `"blurb"` key is required